 Social distancing is every Maverick’s responsibility

-“To safely resume on-campus operations, every one of us must be committed to the health and safety of each other,” said Interim President Teik C. Lim.
+“Every one of us must be committed to the health and safety of each other,” said Interim President Teik C. Lim.
 “As we continue to learn from and adapt to the pandemic, we will remain nimble and adjust as necessary while continuing to follow the recommendations of experts from the Centers for Disease Control and Prevention, the State of Texas and The University of Texas System.”

 In accordance those recommendations, UTA will promote and strongly encourage social distancing.